 The leading order of the linear combination $C_{s}-C_{s/2}$ equals $B (1-2^{\Omega})\, s^{-\Omega}$; this implies formula \eqref{def_bar_Omega}.
 Due to higher-order correction-to-scaling effects, $\overline{\Omega}$ deviates from $\Omega$ at small $s$, but gradually approaches to $\Omega$ as $s$ increases.

-Figure~\ref{fig:5} shows the plots $\overline{\Omega}$ vs. $s$ for the critical Potts model with $Q=1$ (a), $2$ (b), and $3$ (c).
+Figures~\ref{fig:5}(a)--\ref{fig:5}(c) show the plots $\overline{\Omega}$ vs $s$ for the critical Potts model with $Q=1$, $2$, and $3$, respectively.
 The vertical dashed line represents $s=2048$, corresponding to the upper cutoff to the data point with $L=2048$ (red points).
 It can be observed that the error bars significantly increase when $s \geq L$, consistent with the previous truncation of $n_s$ data.
-We have fitted the data to a power-law Ansatz
+We have fitted the data to a power-law ansatz

-The second tern in this Ansatz takes into account higher-order corrections.
+The second tern in this ansatz takes into account higher-order corrections.
 We have included in the fits the data for $\overline{\Omega}$ with $s < s_{\text{max}} = L$.
-The horizontal dashed lines in Figure~\ref{fig:5} indicate the conjectured values for $\Omega$, and the gradual approach of $\overline{\Omega}$ to the conjectured value of $\Omega$ as $s$ increases further supports our Ansatz \eqref{def_Ansatz_bar_Omega}.
+The horizontal dashed lines in Fig.~\ref{fig:5} indicate the conjectured values for $\Omega$, and the gradual approach of $\overline{\Omega}$ to the conjectured value of $\Omega$ as $s$ increases further supports our ansatz \eqref{def_Ansatz_bar_Omega}.